Davideva993/chat-sdx-lite/README.md

 ## Deploy

 All components run on the same VDS.
 Requires Node.js.
 Coturn recommended for VoIP relay behind NAT.
 Reverse proxy (Apache/Nginx) optional.
+Can be deployed with Docker (node and coturn services).

 ## Config